alexliesenfeld/health/README.md

 ### Example
-Based on the example below, the authentication middleware will respond with a JSON response body that only contains the health status, and the corresponding HTTP status code (in this case HTTP status code 503 and JSON response body `{ "status":"DOWN" }`).
+Based on the example below, the authentication middleware will respond with a JSON response body that only contains the health status, and the corresponding HTTP status code (in this case HTTP status code `503 (Service Unavailable)` and JSON response body `{ "status":"DOWN" }`).

 ```go
 health.NewHandler(